Protesters Tear-Gassed for Trump ‘Law and Order’ Photo Op

 Moments before President Trump was scheduled to take the podium to address nationwide protests against police brutality in the wake of George Floyd’s death, police officers near the North Lawn of the White House charged at peaceful protesters, throwing tear gas as they aggressively attempted to disperse the crowd.

-Dozens of people in the crowd were yelling, some with both hands above their heads, as police continued to infiltrate the scene.
-At various junctures, flash bangs broke out.
+Dozens of people in the crowd were yelling, some with both hands above their heads, as police continued to infiltrate the scene, pushing them back with shields emblazoned “MILITARY POLICE.”
+At various junctures, the startling sound of flash-bangs broke out, ringing though the air even as Trump began to speak.

-The protesters had been gathered peacefully outside the White House, until at one point, authorities wielding batons and shields moved in on them, engaging in a tense standoff that lasted for minutes.
-They then charged at the crowd, firing tear gas moments before Trump delivered remarks at the Rose Garden.
+The protesters had been gathered peacefully outside the White House, until at one point, the cops in riot gear moved in on them, engaging in a tense standoff that lasted for minutes.
+They then charged at the crowd, swinging batons and firing tear gas moments before Trump delivered remarks at the Rose Garden.

+“All of a sudden they started forming lines and next thing you know next we started hearing was booms,” protester Willie Smith told The Daily Beast.
+“TV does it no justice… It’s really bogus—I’m disappointed with way things are going.”

 The tear gas had apparently been used to break up protesters near St. John’s Episcopal Church, which had been partially lit on fire Sunday night, so that Trump could take a photo in front of the house of worship after his speech.
 Trump, standing for several minutes with White House Press Secretary Kayleigh McEnany, Attorney General Bill Barr, and others, held up a Bible in front of the church as cameras flashed.